 Greetings!
-I haven’t written any recipes in over a month but if you’ve been reading my blog for a while, you may have noticed that I tend to write less when I’m busy with school.
+I haven't written any recipes in over a month but if you've been reading my blog for a while, you may have noticed that I tend to write less when I'm busy with school.
 In addition to being a full-time grad student, I also started a new job in september as a nutritionist!
-All of my work seems to be paying off and it’s a great feeling.
-I’m a big believer in occasionally celebrating achievements with healthy baked goods.
-I’m also a big fan of local produce.
+All of my work seems to be paying off and it's a great feeling.
+I'm a big believer in occasionally celebrating achievements with healthy baked goods.
+I'm also a big fan of local produce.
 Combine these two you get my latest recipe: Healthy-ish Oat Pear Pie.
-I’m calling this recipe “healthy-ish” because pie isn’t the healthiest food in general, but I did make a healthier version of pie by using whole wheat flour and less butter than found in some recipes.
-This recipe is naturally vegan if you choose to omit the butter and instead use Earth Balance spread.
+I'm calling this recipe "healthy-ish" because pie isn't the healthiest food in general, but I did make a healthier version of pie by using whole wheat flour and less (vegan) butter than found in some recipes.

 - 2.5 cups whole wheat pastry flour

 - ¼ cup granulated sugar

 - ½ tsp. salt

 - 1.5 sticks of ¾ cup Earth Balance spread (melted)

 - 4-5 medium sized, locally grown (if available) bosc pears, peeled, cored, and sliced